 Another form of glamping is using a cabin called a Hideaway.
 The structure itself is derived from birdwatching, and the features inside have been inspired by what you may find in a capsule hotel, which maximises a smaller space in an extremely effective way.
 This means that a bedroom, lounge, bathroom and kitchen are all cunningly concealed inside.

 The idea of a Hideaway is great for couples wanting to experience all the fun of camping, but all the comforts of home.
 Set within Skelwith Fold’s beautiful caravan park in the Lake District, it’s perfect for those wanting to experience a glamping holiday.
 Since there are three Hideaways in close proximity, it means that there is space for six people, who can also make the most of a communal BBQ area in the middle of the plot.
-Think warm summer days, tasty food and great company.
+Think warm summer days, tasty food, sipping gin and tonic with great company.

 Wigwams and Tipis